 I once witnessed a lady at the butcher’s buy chicken fillets and ask to have the skin removed.

-My eyes popped and I must have given her a furtive once-over to detect some serious disability i.e. lack of limbs for instance.
-No - she was perfectly healthy but apparently unable to take skin off a chicken fillet.
+My eyes popped and I must have given her a furtive once-over to detect some serious disability i.e., lack of limbs for instance.
+But no, she was perfectly healthy but apparently unable to take the skin off a chicken fillet.

 Chicken FILLET.
 Not a whole bird.
 A fillet which basically has the skin attached to it by sheer will power and you can strip it off more deftly than a lady in Spearmint Rhino removes her garb.

 I mean - seriously?
 This is the country where 30 million people obsessively watch cookery programmes.
 Where food images and videos reign on Instagram, Pinterest and Facebook, effectively competing with porn.